DevWithHarsh/GPSBasedClock/backend/README.md

 # Captain Endpoints Documentation

 ## Overview
-This document describes the API endpoints for Captain registration.
-These endpoints allow Captains to create new accounts in the system.
+This document describes the API endpoints for Captain registration, login, profile retrieval, and logout.
+These endpoints allow Captains to manage their accounts in the system.

 ---